satviz/satviz/README.md

 git submodule add
 ```

+To install the app on your system, run `sudo ./gradlew install`.

+To only get a zipped distribution and not install it directly, use `./gradlew satvizDist` instead.
-Then you can build it using `./gradlew jlinkZip`.
-You will find the visualisation app in `satviz-consumer/build/satviz-consumer.zip` and the producer app in `satviz-producer/build/satviz-producer.zip`.
+You will find the visualisation app in `satviz-consumer/build/satviz.zip` and the producer app in `satviz-producer/build/satviz-producer.zip`.
 Both contain a script to run them in `bin/`.

 For testing purposes, you can also run `./gradlew installTestBuild`, which will put the consumer application in `test-run/satviz`.